We use contactless technology on a daily basis to pay groceries, ride public transport, access buildings, enter parkings or hotel rooms.

 Fortunately, Android provides many security features for the applications it runs, such as sandboxing capabilities.
 Should any vulnerability be discovered, security updates could quickly be pushed to users.

-This blog post mainly highlighted card-only attacks.
 Vulnerabilities can also arise on the reader side or during data transmission.
 This is what happened with the recently unveiled VISA relay attack, which can affect both smart cards or emulated cards interchangeably.

 As we’ve seen, smart cards are mostly vulnerable to social engineering.
 Even though they are quite secure in theory, smartphones seem to provide a wider attack surface due to their inherent complexity.